Nom-nom-hub/arc-kit/SECURITY.md

 ### Disclosure Process

 1. **Do not report security vulnerabilities through public GitHub issues**
-2. Contact us privately via our security email: security@arc-kit.org (or use the private reporting feature if available)
+2. Contact us privately via our security email: <soon...> (or use the private reporting feature if available)
 3. Include the following information in your report:
    - A clear description of the vulnerability
    - Steps to reproduce the issue